MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 		![Rename table to Drawings](./media/add-images-pictures-audio-video/name-media-table.png)

-3. Save the file (for example, as **MediaDemo**), and upload it to your cloud-storage account.
+3. Save the file (for example, as **ImageDemo**), and upload it to your cloud-storage account.
 If you are using OneDrive, you can save it directly there.

+Note that the table name and file name may be different, depending on the scenario your app fulfills.

-## Create an app from the data source
+### Create an app from the data source

 1. In PowerApps, click or tap **New** on the **File** menu (along the left edge if you haven't yet opened an app).
-Next click or tap **Phone layout** in the tile for your cloud-storage account, OneDrive in this tutorial.
+Next click or tap **Phone layout** in the tile for your cloud-storage account, OneDrive for Business in this tutorial.

 	![Select your cloud-storage account](./media/add-images-pictures-audio-video/select-account.png)